Preparing a child to be “ready” for independence seems like an overwhelming task. Can I get an amen???

 Around the 7th grade(again remember each child is different), I stop making a weekly plan of our home school work.

-I tell them what is expected and they have a calendar to write down their assignments in.
+I explain what is expected.
+Then they use their calendar to write down their assignments in.

 It requires them to think about budgeting their time wisely.